Tedyst/HikLoad/README.md

   --skipseconds SKIPSECONDS
-                        skip first X seconds for each video (default: 0) --seconds SECONDS     save only X seconds for each video (default: inf)
+                        skip first X seconds for each video (default: 0) --seconds SECONDS     save only X seconds for each video (default: inf) --days DAYS           download videos for the last X days (ignores --endtime and --starttime) --skipdownload, --no-skipdownload
+                        do not download anything
 ```

 The DVR/NVR needs to have ISAPI and RTSP enabled in System/Security and H264+ disabled for every camera.